theendercore/BlockBeams/README.md

-# BlockBeems
+# Block Beams

-A very simple mod that spawns a beem of colored particles above a block
+A very simple mod that spawns a beam of colored particles above a block
 ---

-A very simple mod that spawns a beem of colored particles above a block if the block has 3 block of air or other "passable" blocks above it *(see config for more info)*.
+A very simple mod that spawns a beam of colored particles above a block if the block has 3 block of air or other "passable" blocks above it *(see config for more info)*.
 Which helps you spot the block better.
 I originally came up with this idea when I was mining for ores with my world eater.
 But with how big the 1.18 caves are this is going to be useful there as well.
 Plus it can also be used as an aesthetic feature, in case you want to have a